-The Disaster Program Manager (DPM) is responsible the implementation of the Disaster Cycle Services responsibility to provide Disaster Cycle Services programs across the Far North and Interior territory of Alaska under the supervision and authority of a Senior DPM and Regional Disaster Officer.
-To accomplish this, the DPM will be responsible for the development and leadership of volunteers, as well as implementing and developing initiatives to increase Red Cross visibility across the territory.
-Acts as a program expert to staff, management, volunteers and external partners.
+The Disaster Program Manager (DPM) is responsible for taking full cycle responsibility to provide service delivery programs for Evansville, IN--under the supervision and authority of a Senior DPM or Regional Disaster Officer.
+To accomplish this, the Disaster Program Manager will be responsible for the development and leadership of volunteers, as well as implementing and developing initiatives to increase Red Cross visibility through program/service delivery.
+The Disaster Program Manager acts as a program or service subject matter expert (SME) to staff, management, volunteers and external partners.

 DPMs are responsible for the implementation of the Disaster Cycle Services program in a territory in alignment with established metrics and may be assigned the following duties at the discretion of the region.
 Drivers for these additional responsibilities include the number of municipalities within its coverage area, the amount and complexity of program activity, presence of significant grant funding, geography, risk, population, frequency of events, and regional structure.

 Manages volunteer recruitment and leadership identification